veloto204/timetableNew/README.md

 5. Only efficient services shall be added to the timetable.
 A service is considered efficient if there are no other services that are more efficient compared to it.
-A service is considered more efficient compared to the other one: o If it starts at the same time and reaches earlier, or
+A service is considered more efficient compared to the other one:
+* If it starts at the same time and reaches earlier, or

-o If it starts later and reaches at the same time, or o If it starts later and reaches earlier.
+* If it starts later and reaches at the same time, or
+* If it starts later and reaches earlier.
 6. If both companies offer a service having the same departure and arrival times then always choose Posh Bus Company over Grotty Bus Company, since Grotty Bus Company busses are not as comfortable as those of Posh Bus Company.